-Wannus came to prominence with Soriee for the Fifth of June (1968), the first play of his Politicizing Theatre period.
+Wannus came to prominence with haflat samar min ajl khamsah haziran (Soriee for the Fifth of June 1968), the first play of his Politicizing Theatre period.
 The play, written immediately following Arab defeat in the June War, featured actors posing as audience members who contest depictions of the war on the stage and start an impromptu debate over the causes of defeat and the effects of an oppressive state on national identity.
-His next play, The Adventures of the Head of Jabir the Mamluk was censored on opening night but then went on to successful productions in international festivals.
-Dejected by political events in the late 1970s, Wannus gave up playwriting for thirteen years, but returned with The Rape (1989), the first play of the third phase.
-Wannus adapted the play from Antonio Burero Vallerjo’s The Double Case-History of Dr. Valmy and like its source The Rape depicts the psychological trauma experienced by a torturer of political prisoners who finds himself incapable of protecting his family life from the violence of his working life.
+His next play, mughamarat ras al-mamluk jabir (The Adventures of the Head of Jabir the Mamluk 1970) was censored on opening night but then went on to successful productions in international festivals.
+Dejected by political events in the late 1970s, Wannus gave up playwriting for thirteen years, but returned with al-ightisab (The Rape 1989), the first play of the third phase.
+Wannus adapted the play from Antonio Burero Vallerjo’s La doble historia del doctor Valmy (The Double Case-History of Dr. Valmy 1968) and like its source The Rape depicts the psychological trauma experienced by a torturer of political prisoners who finds himself incapable of protecting his family life from the violence of his working life.
 Set in Israel, the play sparked controversy for its depiction of a sympathetic and anti-Zionist Israeli.
-After completing The Rape, Wannus was diagnosed with cancer and then, in a flurry of playwriting, wrote six plays full-length plays and a one-act between 1992 and his death in 1997—several of which are widely considered his very best.
-Of special note in this later period are: Historical Miniatures (1993), which explores the meaning of history in the aftermath of George Bush’s New World Order speech by depicting the Islamic historian Ibn Khaldun’s calculated response to Tamerlane’s invasion of Damascus in the fourteen century; Rituals of Signs and Transformation (1994), which explores prostitution and homosexuality in Ottoman era Damascus; and Wretched Dreams (1994), which examines domestic abuse and rise of the Baath security apparatus as linked phenomenon in 1960s Damascus.
+After completing The Rape, Wannus was diagnosed with cancer and then, in a flurry of playwriting, wrote six full-length plays and a one-act between 1992 and his death in 1997—several of which are widely considered his very best.
+Of special note in this later period are: munamnaamat tarikhiyah (Historical Miniatures 1993), which explores the meaning of history in the aftermath of George Bush’s New World Order speech by depicting the Islamic historian Ibn Khaldun’s calculated response to Tamerlane’s invasion of Damascus in the fourteenth century; tuqus al-isharat wa-al-tahawwulat (Rituals of Signs and Transformation, 1994), which explores prostitution and homosexuality in Ottoman era Damascus; and ahlam shaqqiyah (Wretched Dreams 1994), which examines domestic abuse and the rise of the Baath security apparatus as linked phenomena in 1960s Damascus.
 In 1996 UNESCO selected Wannus to deliver the World Theatre Day address.

+List of Works

+haflat samar min ajl khamsah haziran (Soriee for the Fifth of June 1968)

+mughamarat ras al-mamluk jabir (The Adventure of the Head of Jabir the Mamluk 1970)

+al-malik huwa al-malik (The King is the King, 1977)

+al-ightisab (The Rape 1989)

+munamnaamat tarikhiyah (Historical Miniatures 1993)

+tuqus al-isharat wa-al-tahawwulat (Rituals of Signs and Transformation, 1994),

+ahlam shaqqiyah (Wretched Dreams 1994)

+References and Further Reading

+Allen, Roger.
+“Arabic Drama in Theory and Practice: The Writings of Saadallah Wannus” Journal of Arabic Literature 15(1984) 94-113.

+Alqam, Sabhah Ahmad.
+Al-masrah al-siyasi ‘inda Saadallah Wannus.
+Amman: S.A.
+Alqam, 2000.

+paratextual material

+Wikipedia, French

+Name of Contributor

+Edward Ziter